mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [PyTexas 2019](https://2019.pytexas.org/)   | [Notes](/retrospectives/pytexas-2019-notes/)  | ["Why Good Developers Write Bad Tests"](https://youtu.be/hM_ex4-xu4E)
 | [PyGotham 2019](https://2019.pygotham.org/) | [Notes](/retrospectives/pygotham-2019-notes/) | ["Why Good Developers Write Bad Tests"](https://youtu.be/ElzBGwyDzCc) |

 I enjoy conferences and pick up useful information by attending, but if I'm being honest, there's nothing I took from any of the conferences this year that substantially improved my life or my business.
-Between travel, time spent preparing my talks, and time at the conference itself, attending three conferences cost me six to eight weeks of full-time work.
+Between travel, time spent preparing my talks, and attending the event itself, I spent six to eight weeks of full-time work on conference presentations.

-I'll continue applying to and attending conferences in 2020, but I'm limiting it to conferences that people have strongly recommended or in cities near friends I'd like to visit.
+I'll continue applying to and attending conferences in 2020, but I'm being more selective based on strong recommendations or proximity to friends I'd like to visit.

 ### Publish 12 blog posts